 The year is 1971; the war of independence tears through Bangladesh, and no part of the country is left untouched.

 In August 2013, Komola Collective travelled to Bangladesh to film Birangona women's firsthand accounts and produce a research and development (R&D) theatrical piece based on their footage.
-A second phase of R&D ran for the UK audience in November 2013 and we are now working on the final production to open in 2014.
+Following our UK tour earlier in 2014, we are planning to tour our show around Bangladesh, where the play was originally created.

 Sound Design Ahsan Reza Khan

 2014 UK Tour Supported by: